-3.4.
-TAX LIABILITY
+3.4 TAX LIABILITY

 - 3.4.1 Work to be performed under this solicitation is a business activity taxable under HRS Chapter 237, and if applicable, taxable under HRS Chapter 238.
-Contractor is advised that it is liable for the Hawaii general excise tax (GET).
+Contractor is advised that they are liable for the Hawaii General Excise Tax (GET).
 If, however, an Offeror is a person exempt by the HRS from paying the GET and therefore not liable for the taxes on this solicitation, Offeror shall state its tax exempt status and cite the HRS section allowing the exemption. - 3.4.2 Federal I.D.
 Number and Hawaii General Excise Tax License I.D.
-Offeror shall submit its current Federal I.D.
-No. and Hawaii General Excise Tax License I.D. number in the space provided on Offer Form, thereby attesting that the Offeror is doing business in the State and that Offeror will pay such taxes on all sales made to the State.
+Offeror shall submit its current Federal I.D. number and Hawaii General Excise Tax License I.D. number in the space provided on Offer Form, page OF-1, thereby attesting that the Offeror is doing business in the State and that Offeror will pay such taxes on all sales made to the State.

-3.5.
-PROPERTY OF STATE
+3.5 PROPERTY OF STATE